anystack-sh/porter/README.md

 ```

 ### Tail service logs

+#### Basic tail usage
 You can tail one or more services (unified) using the `porter tail` command.
-This command is context-aware and will automatically ask which services do you want to tail:
+This command is context-aware and will automatically ask which services you want to tail:

 ```shell
 ~/Developer/anystack: $ porter tail